The surface category and tropical curves: The decomposition theorem

+In this section we decompose the classifying space of a labelled cospan category $(\mcC \to \Csp)$ into various smaller parts that are usually easier to compute.
+We will also show that the two variants $\ICsp(\mcC)$ and $\mcC^\red$ are closely related to $\mcC$.

-For the purpose of this section we fix a cospan category $(\mcC \to \Csp)$ and we assume that $B\mcC$ is group-like.
-In lemma \ref{lem:BmcC-group-like} we explain this assumption is often satisfied, and we note that in this case $B\mcC$ is equivalent to an infinite loop space.
+For the purpose of this section we fix a labelled cospan category $(\mcC \to \Csp)$ and we assume that $B\mcC$ is group-like.
+In lemma \ref{lem:BmcC-group-like} we explain that this assumption is often satisfied, and we note that in this case $B\mcC$ is equivalent to an infinite loop space.
 Moreover, we let $G := \Hom_\mcC^\con(1_\mcC, 1_\mcC)$ denote the set of connected endomorphisms of the unit in $\mcC$.
-We prove the following comparison result for $\ICsp(\mcC)$, $\mcC$, and $\mcC^\red$, which is a generalisation of \cite[Theorem B]{Stb19}. \begin{prop}[See \ref{prop:decomposition}] There are homotopy fiber sequences of infinite loop spaces:
+We prove the following comparison result for $\ICsp(\mcC)$, $\mcC$, and $\mcC^\red$, which is a generalization of \cite[Theorem B]{Stb19}. \begin{prop} For every labelled cospan category $\mcC$ such that $B\mcC$ is grouplike, there are homotopy fiber sequences of infinite loop spaces:

 In particular, the map $B(\ICsp(\mcC)) \to B(\mcC)$ is a rational equivalence. \end{prop}